 - Stir in the heat treated flour until just combined.
 The dough will be thick and crumbly.
-Add a little milk, beating after each tablespoon is added until the dough comes together and is thick and smooth.
+Add a little milk, beating after each teaspoon is added until the dough comes together and is thick and smooth.

 - Stir in mini chocolate chips, just until combined.

 - Make the no churn ice cream, then drop in small balls of cookie dough, swirling gently to distribute them evenly.
 Drop several more balls of dough onto the top, pressing in slightly, and top with a few extra mini chocolate chips.

 Other Flavor Options

 You can use this no churn ice cream method with a variety of different cookie dough flavors.
 Just remember to heat treat the flour and omit the eggs in favor of a little milk.
 Try Oatmeal Peanut Butter Cookie Dough, Cowboy Cookies or Maple Peanut Butter Cookie Dough.